WOOLSTON CLUB’S NEW PAVILLION A WORLD-CLASS FACILITY

 When the country’s largest non-government owned social housing provider, Accessible Properties

-New Zealand Ltd, received a Social Housing Fund grant for the construction of new-build social housing units, they
+New Zealand Ltd, received a Social Housing Fund grant for the construction of new-build social housing units, they formed a partnership

 with Spanbild Projects to help provide quality rental homes for people with